 - Ensure your NPP is current, available upon request, and prominently posted within your facility.
 Does your NPP include instructions for filing a complaint?

-- Breaches of unsecured PHI that affect fewer than 500 individuals, must be submitted to the Secretary within 60 days of the end of the calendar year in which the breach was discovered.
-This means breaches should be reported no later than February 29, 2016 – especially with increased focus on audits of covered entities and business associates in 2016.
+- Breaches of unsecured that affect fewer than 500 individuals, must be submitted to the Secretary within 60 days of the end of the calendar year in which the breach was discovered.
+This means breaches should be reported no later than February 29, 2016, especially with the increased focus on audits of covered entities and business associates in 2016.